Common Career Mistakes and How to Avoid Them

 - Participate in professional meetings

-- Join online forums relating to your field
+- Join online forums that are related to your field

 - Volunteer to help with organizational tasks

-- Participate in employee resource groups
+- Participate in resource groups for employees.

 Stagnation

-- Transferable Skills Set Development: investing time into developing skills needed by other connected fields.
+- Transferable Skill Set Development: Investing time in developing capabilities demanded by other fields.

 Negativity

-- Concentrate on sustainability: Think about how work contributes to sustainability.
+- Focus on sustainability: Look at how work contributes to sustainability.

 Overcommitting Workload